TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 in `.esv` files in the `editor` folder.
 When you build your editor and open a MiniJava file, you can see that the editor provides already some folding points.
 These points are syntax-dependent and are specified by folding rules in `editor/MiniJava-Folding.generated.esv`.
+All editor services follow the same basic structure: they have a derived file (`EntityLang-Folding.generated.esv`) and a custom definition file (`EntityLang-Folding.esv`).
+The first file is automatically generated from your syntax definition, each time the project is built.
+You can use the second file to customize the editor.

 Folding rules indicate which syntactic constructs can be folded, and take one of the following forms:

     <Sort>.<Constructor>
     <Sort>._
     _.<Constructor>

-To indicate that an element should always be folded, add a `(folded)` annotation:
+The `(folded)` annotation can be used for constructs that should be folded automatically:

     _.Imports (folded)

-To disable a folding rule defined elsewhere (for example in a generated file), add a `(disabled)` annotation:
+Spoofax uses heuristics to automatically derive folding rules, based on the logical nesting structure in the syntax of the language.
+Currently, it derives folding rules from productions rules with a lexical identifier and child elements.
+While not perfect, the heuristics provide a good starting point for a new folding definition.
+Any undesired definitions in the generated file can be disabled by using the `(disabled)` annotation in a custom rule:

     Definition._ (disabled)

-All editor services follow the same basic structure: they have a derived file (`EntityLang-Folding.generated.esv`) and a definition file (`EntityLang-Folding.esv`).
-The first file is automatically generated from your syntax definition, each time the project is built.
-You can use the second file to customize the editor.
-You should specify additional folding rules in this file.
+You should now specify additional custom folding rules.
 It is important, to include only those structures, where folding is reasonable.

 ### Completion Templates